 After Walter finished his breakfast, still dazed at the turn of events, Maria walked back to him.

 “Did you have a good day nailing boxes yesterday, Walter?” she asked.

 He replied, “I didn’t nail as many as Willie, but I will soon be as fast as him.”

 Maria called him to the counter.
-“You pick a nice, hot donut now.”
+“You pick a nice, hot doughnut now.”

 Walter’s eyes bulged.
-He saw an entire tin tub filled with donuts.
+He saw an entire tin tub filled with doughnuts.
 On the counter, he saw two rows of pie shells, more than he had ever seen in his life.

 “That’s a lot of pies,” he said.

 “I make them every day, Walter, and each boat takes a fresh pie with them.
 Fishing is hard work, and the fishermen need to have full stomachs.”

 She added: “You and Willie have two jobs for me.
 Today we are going to have fresh whitefish livers.
 I will take you to the shed to show you how to pick them from the guts of the fish.
 You can bring them to me in a pail for supper.
 And you guys will take turns hitting the old propeller hanging out front that serves as the bell.
 Walter, you have breakfast, dinner, and supper duty.
 I will tell Willie he has coffee duty.
 I need you to strike the propeller with that steel rod five minutes before the meal.”

 A tall, distinguished man in a light brown suit walked through the front door of the Betel Icelandic senior citizens home.
 He went into the main lobby, turned right and walked down the hall.
 The sign on the door of the second room read: “Leifi Hallgrimson”.